wtbu-radio/WTBU-Site/_posts/2018-04-27-review-sofi-tukker-lp-kah-lo-the-sinclair-0425.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Christian Jaeger
-  first_name: Olivia
+  first_name: Christian
-  last_name: Gehrke
+  last_name: Jaeger
 image:
   src: /assets/28616767_1977056552321796_4306152655864035684_o-636x636.jpg
   alt: post lead image
 ---
 With the two week old release of _Treehouse_, electronic-pop duo Sofi Tukker brought the color and addictive beats of their new album to the Sinclar on Wednesday, April 25.
 Igniting the stage and possessing a distinct energy of their own, this duo’s performance will be hard for audiences to forget, and a challenge to top.

 Musicians Sophie Hawley-Weld and Tucker Halpern met in college, forming Sofi Tukker in 2014.
 Their house genre beginnings are evident in “Drinkee,” their first collaboration.
 With a passion for Brazilian Portuguese, the duo sings a number of their most dance-provoking songs in the radiant language.